Arreborn/nvim-config/README.md

   to use Telescope.
 Many sad.
 - **250318** I've done changes, but I don't know what?
 Mostly just purged plugins in my desperate quest for lower startup times.
 Send help.
+- Works with Neovim 0.11 (on my machine).
+Added a highlight that broke with the update for some reason.
+No refactor to use the new LSP-config yet, that'll come _one day_.